Sometimes, the people you sell to don’t know what they are searching for.

 Here’s an example of these words in action:

-The problem: Writing 1000+ words for every single product can get boring fast.
-But, the truth is, you can tap into other sections of your product page to hit this 1000+ word count.
+The problem: You don’t need to write 1000+ words for every single product page.
+But, the truth is, you can tap into other sections of your product page to match the intent of your users.

-Here are a some super secret ways to hit 1000+ word goal for your e-commerce product pages:
+Here are a some super secret ways to incorporate quality content for your ecommerce product pages:

 - Highlight the technical specs including brand, model, color, size, etc. AO.com goes in-depth about product specs.